Franco28/FlashTool-OP/README.md

 ### Prerequisites

-You must have java 64bits installed on your pc
+- You must have JAVA 64 bits installed on your PC * [JAVA](https://www.java.com/en/download/manual.jsp)
+- Windows 10

 ### How it works